IPv6: Configuration Guides

 How to configure IPv6

-Generally speaking, here's what you need to do
+Generally speaking, you need to:

 Log into the web interface of your modem/router